luhenry/luhenry.github.io/_drafts/macOS-AArch64-calling-convention.md

 }
 ```

-The solution is to make sure that the `_stack_offset` for the next parameter is not 8-bytes aligned, but 4-bytes aligned in the case of an `int`.
+The solution is to ensure that the `_stack_offset` for the next parameter is not 8-bytes aligned, but 4-bytes aligned for an `int`.

-The fix is the following:

 ```
 --- a/src/hotspot/cpu/aarch64/interpreterRT_aarch64.cpp